Diaries and documents of John Dominic Palandri - Part 16

 my letter of the 18th to Glad because I had said that

-the reason for lack of her letters was at this end-
+the reason for lack of her letters was at this end -

-no space to replace it either.
+no spare to replace it either.

-New for big British push in the desert.
+News of a big British push in the desert.

 October